How Does Para Alpine Skiing's Factored Time System Work?

 Super Combined — One downhill or Super-G run plus one slalom run.
 Sum of both factored times.

-Team Event — Mixed team format where nations field athletes from different categories.
-Teams race in a bracket-style elimination format.
+Team Event — Mixed team format where nations field athletes from different categories in a bracket-style elimination.

-For visually impaired skiers (AS1–AS4), the guide skier is an integral part of the performance.
+For visually impaired skiers (AS1–AS4), the guide skier is integral to the performance.
 The guide skis the course ahead of the athlete, providing real-time verbal commands through a radio headset: "left turn," "right turn," "straight," "compression ahead."

-The synchronization required is remarkable — at speeds exceeding 100 km/h in downhill, the guide must maintain the perfect distance ahead (close enough to be heard, far enough to not impede) while also skiing a fast, clean line.
+The synchronization required is remarkable — at speeds exceeding 100 km/h in downhill, the guide must maintain the perfect distance (close enough to be heard clearly, far enough not to impede) while skiing a fast, clean line.
 If the guide crashes, the team is disqualified.

-Despite being essential to the performance, guide skiers do not receive medals — a long-standing source of controversy in the Paralympic community.
-Some argue that the guide's athletic contribution is equal to the athlete's and should be formally recognized.
+Despite being essential to the performance, guide skiers do not receive medals — a long-standing controversy in the Paralympic community.

-Paralympic alpine skiing features some of the most specialized equipment in all of sport:
+Paralympic alpine skiing features some of the most specialized equipment in sport:

 Monoski (Sit-ski) — A custom-molded seat mounted on a single ski.
 The athlete is strapped in securely and steers using weight shifts and outrigger poles.
 Suspension systems absorb terrain.
 At top speeds exceeding 100 km/h, the engineering is critical to safety.

-Outriggers — Modified forearm crutches with small ski blades on the bottom.
+Outriggers — Modified forearm crutches with small ski blades at the bottom.
 Used by standing skiers (LW1, LW2) and sitting skiers for balance and turning.
-In the air between gates, outriggers act like stabilizers.
+Between gates, outriggers act like stabilizers.

-Prosthetics — Athletes with limb deficiencies may ski with or without prosthetics, depending on their preference and classification.
-Some above-knee amputees ski on one leg with outriggers (LW2), while others use a prosthetic leg (potentially LW4).
+Prosthetics — Athletes with limb deficiencies may ski with or without prosthetics.
+Some above-knee amputees ski on one leg with outriggers (LW2); others use a prosthetic leg (potentially LW4).

-Modified bindings and boots — FIS and IPC regulations allow modifications to standard ski equipment to accommodate different impairments, including custom boot shells, binding release settings, and seat attachment systems.
+Modified bindings and boots — FIS and IPC regulations allow modifications to standard ski equipment including custom boot shells, binding release settings, and seat attachment systems.